 She had loved him from the moment she laid my eyes on him.
-When he took her hand and twirled her on the dance floor in a club one night, and for the first time, her heart had pounded like it had never done before.
+When he took her hand and twirled her on the dance floor in a club one night, and for the first time, her heart pounded, and her spirit soared as it had never done before.
 As he had whispered in her ear, his voice serenading her, her heart had bubbled with joy.
 Her friends who had watched them from a distance had later told her what they had seen.
 ‘You are so good together.
 You look so happy.’
 They hadn’t told her what the woman’s gut didn’t already know.
 She’d had already had an epiphany that she had met the one.
 If there’s such a thing.

 If you’re going to fight, then fight for love.
 Another cliché I know.
 But, isn’t it true, though.
 If you cannot fight to preserve love, what else do you want to fight for?
-This love, I have to emphasise, does not have to be the romantic kind.
+This love, I must emphasise, does not have to be the romantic kind.
 It can be a friendship.
-A love between siblings or child and parent.
-Sometimes these relationships drift apart and people are left wondering, bewildered and confused.
-At times, because of pride or miscommunication, the love simply dies down and people spend the rest of their lives with scars.
+The love between siblings or child and parent.
+Sometimes these relationships drift apart, and people are left wondering, bewildered and confused.
+At times, because of pride or miscommunication, the love simply dies down, and people spend the rest of their lives with scars.
 Scars they cannot get past.

 So, how do you fight for love?
-Well, I reckon, in this kind of war, there are two crucial ingredients that need to be present.
+Well, I reckon, in this kind of war, two crucial ingredients need to be present.

-1) Both parties have to recognise what they have and what they have to lose.
+1) Both parties must recognise what they have and what they have to lose.